-“Laches, yonder goes the light,” I say as I pause, then take a few steps forward.
+“Laches, yonder goes the light,” I say and pause, taking a few steps forward.
 “How’s this going to go down?”

 “You got something I want, Lucy.
 The way I see it, I could do with a second hand with something like this, going to bring a lot of heat down on me, Corp level heat, probably military too.
-Take a moment to think about that, me and you, taking on the Corps together.
-Hell, it’ll almost be like old times.
-Me and the Acid Commando herself back together again, that’s enough to strike fear into the heart of any man.”
+Take a moment to think about that, me and you, taking on the Corps together, hell, it’ll almost be like old times.
+Me and the Acid Commando herself back together again, shit, that’s enough to strike fear into the heart of any man.”

 “You know it’s not going to happen, Laches.
 I follow — ”

 “ — You follow a code!
 Ah, the grand code!
 Lucy, everything they did to us, everything they put us through and we still follow what they taught us because we have nothing else?
 Lucy, it’s pathetic.
 Look what I’m offering you here,” he takes a few more steps forward.
-“This is a new life, this is a new meaning, this is beyond all that past all that history, this is you getting the revenge you’ve always wanted on the Corps and the military.
-You need to think about that for a second; an opportunity like this will never come along again and you’ll be left dead for a code that doesn’t mean shit to you, and I’ll be the new-wave, I’ll bring about the future that Major Prime deserves.”
+“This is a new life, this is a new meaning, this is beyond all that past all that history, this is you getting the revenge you’ve always wanted on the Corps and the military, you need to think about that for a second, an opportunity like this will never come along again and you’ll be left dead for a code that doesn’t mean shit to you, and I’ll be the new-wave, I’ll bring the future Major Prime deserves.”

 I’m stood in silence.
 I’m spying my way in.
 He’s edging closer.

 “You think you can take me, Laches?”
-I say as we narrow the gap between us.
+I say as we tighten the gap between us.
 “Without any of that shit?”
 I wave my arms up at the drones following behind him.